X-Ray Vision Helps Clear Hidden Clutter

 - The difficulty of making the "perfect" choice can be overwhelming, even paralyzing.
 We're unsure, and so we buy more than we need.

 - We can't locate something essential among the clutter of past purchases, so even though we own three such items, we buy more than we need.

-The load of unused items becomes a physical weight, and may cause guilt or regret.
+The load of unused items becomes a physical weight that may cause guilt or regret.
 We try to hide it away in boxes, bins, drawers, closets, basements, attics, and under the bed, but it's all still there, nagging at us.

 Feng Shui practitioners say that hidden clutter affects your home's energy.
-It makes sense that unused items create inertia.
-Clutter keeps you stuck in the past, or demonstrates your fears about the future.
+That makes sense whether you practice Feng Shui or not.
+Unused items are inert.
+Clutter keeps you stuck in the past, or exposes your fears about the future.

 Don't let hidden clutter trap you and drag you down.
 Pretend you have x-ray vision to see what's hidden, and pull it out into the open.
 Ask yourself, "Do I need this?
 Does it bring something positive to my life?"
 Be honest.
 Don't let yourself make excuses.
 Go through things at your own pace, but go through them.

 Here's a decluttering clue.